Vilodya/Vilodya/README.md

 This is my personal and learning Github

 ### About me
-- 🔭 I’m currently working on Logrus IT (DTP Specialist)
+- 🔭 I’m currently working on IMarketing.kz (Technical Support Manager)
 - 🌱 I’m currently learning JavaScript, TypeScript, React
 - 📫 My LinkedIN is www.linkedin.com/in/vladimir--denisov